liucann/TCMI-ChatGLM/README.md

 ## Acknowledgement

-Thanks to my master's supervisor, [Jili Hu](https://github.com/hujili007), and the foundation model [ChatGLM-6B](https://github.com/THUDM/ChatGLM-6B).
+Thank you to my master's supervisor, [Jili Hu](https://github.com/hujili007), and the support of the foundation model [ChatGLM-6B](https://github.com/THUDM/ChatGLM-6B).